UBUNTU ARTS COMMUNITY

 - Examining the socialization of boys and men: Analyzing beliefs about boys and men, and how we raise and socialize boys, learning about masculinity, hyper-masculinity, and positive masculinity, dicussing gender equity and learning how to break cycles of violence

 - Leadership styles and group facilitation: Discussing leadership styles and thinking about what is most effective in different situations

 Ubuntu mentors and gems also plan and host Family and Community Celebrations which are wonderful Saturday afternoon gatherings of music, dance, poetry, theater and food.
 Ubuntu gems, mentors and family members perform, and we also have live music by professional artists.
 Our Family and Community Celebrations are open to the public and always well attended!

 WHAT IS “UBUNTU?”

-WHAT IS UBUNTU?
-Ubuntu is a classical African philosophy.
-It is the essence of being human.
+Ubuntu is a Nguni Bantu term, meaning the essence of being human.
 Ubuntu speaks about the fact that we cannot exist as a human being in isolation.
 Ubuntu is about our interconnectedness.
 Ubuntu says that you can't be fully human all by yourself, and when you have this quality - Ubuntu - you are known for your generosity.